 Labor

 Labor costs cover old flange removal, new flange installation, and sealing to prevent leaks.
-Labor costs make up most of the repair costs, and some plumbers may charge a flat fee for simple toilet flange replacement rather than billing an hourly rate.
-You can expect to pay around $45–$150 in labor out of the total $60–$200 project costs.
-The cost may be higher if the plumber finds a broken drain pipe or extensive water damage.
+Labor makes up most of the repair cost, and some plumbers may charge a flat fee for simple toilet flange replacement rather than billing an hourly rate.
+You can expect to pay around $45–$150 in labor out of an estimated total project cost of $60–$200.
+The cost may increase if the plumber finds a broken drain pipe or extensive water damage.

 Materials

-The two main material costs are the new toilet flange (also known as a closet flange) and the wax seal.
-You can get both for $7–$20 if you choose a stainless steel or PVC flange.
-Plumbers that charge a flat fee will generally include materials in their fee.
+The two main material costs include the new toilet flange—also known as a closet flange—and the wax seal.
+You can get both parts for $7–$20 if you choose a stainless steel or polyvinyl chloride (PVC) flange.
+Plumbers that charge a flat fee will generally include materials in the rate.
 However, the cost varies depending on the type of toilet flange.

 If your project calls for a brass, copper, or cast iron toilet flange, you can expect to pay double or triple what you would for stainless steel or PVC.
 The cost slightly increases if you need an offset or 45-degree flange.